lilychau1/uk-power-analytics/README.md

 - **LinkedIn:** [Lily Chau](www.linkedin.com/in/chauyeeki)

 I welcome any contributions, bug reports, or comments.
 Your input is valuable and helps improve the project for everyone.
 Thank you for your interest and support!

-The second chart (top right) illustrated the total generation by fuel category and county origin of generation.

-The third chart (bottom right) showed the average unit generation output per settlement period (0 - 00:00 to 00:30, ..., 48 - 23:30 to 00:00).